 Smoked Balsamic Chicken is perfect for weekend grilling.
 Whole chickens are soaked in a quick salt water brine and then coated with a delicious balsamic glaze under the skin before they go onto the grill with hickory wood for a smoky, flavorful and delicious dinner.

-Smoked chicken is one of my favorite comfort food meals and I promise once you try this easy method, you’ll never want another oven roasted chicken!
+Smoked chicken is one of my favorite comfort food meals and I promise once you try this easy method, you'll never want another oven roasted chicken!
+We love this method for Meal Prep Chicken for a budget friendly way to get dinner on the table.

 PIN IT TO PINTEREST NOW!